PrivateCaptcha/docs/content/docs/reference/verify-api.md

-`solution-verified-before` | Solution has been already verified `property-test` | Test property is used for verification `maintenance-mode` | Maintenance mode (see below)
+`solution-verified-before` | Solution has been already verified `property-test` | Test property is used for verification `maintenance-mode` | Maintenance mode (see below) `integrity-error` | Puzzle or solution integrity is compromised

 When you're using a test property, `success` in response is equal to `true`, but `error-codes` contains test property error.